Route 3 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 The European Single Procurement Document replaces the Standard Pre-Qualification Questionnaire (sPQQ) and it is mandatory to use the ESPD (Scotland) for all Route 3 procurements which begin on or after 18 April 2016.
 You must not use the standard Pre-Qualification Questionnaire (sPQQ) or any local Pre-Qualification Questionnaires from this date onwards.

-The ESPD (Scotland) replaces the requirement for suppliers to provide up-front evidence or certificates by allowing them to self-declare that they:
+The ESPD (Scotland) allows suppliers to self-declare that they:

 - do not fall within a ground for exclusion (or, if they do, they can demonstrate that they have taken self-cleansing measures);